Be on the lookout for Asian chestnut gall wasp

 Origin and range of Asian chestnut gall wasp

 Asian chestnut gall wasps are a potentially devastating invasive pest that can infest all species in the genus Castanea, including American chestnut, ornamental species and those planted for nut production.
 The Asian chestnut gall wasp is native to Asia and was first reported in the United States in 1974.
 It was observed on Chinese chestnut in Georgia after it was introduced on imported plant material.
 From Georgia, the geographic range expanded, reaching Virginia in 2001, Ohio in 2002, Kentucky in 2003, Maryland and Pennsylvania in 2006, Connecticut in 2011 and Massachusetts and Ontario in 2012.
-Asian chestnut gall wasps have continued to spread across eastern North America through natural dispersal and infested plant material, and was confirmed in Michigan in June 2015.
+Asian chestnut gall wasps have continued to spread across eastern North America by natural dispersal (e.g., adult wasp flight) and via human transport of infested plant material.
+It was confirmed in Michigan in June 2015.

 Life cycle and damage of Asian chestnut gall wasp